 Help me please.
 I filled February 4th and my taxes were expected Feb 7th.
 I filled head of household and claimed both of my children and have my own business so I have a schedule c.
 I’m still waiting.
 All the websites are saying my taxes are still being processed and I need this money now and every time I call IRS I get automated people HELP [Jenny]

-Well I file on Feb 14 2013 and still wmr [where is my refund] says still processing ugh IRS told me to wait till 21 days before I call them.
+Well I filed on Feb 14 and still wmr [where is my refund] says still processing ugh IRS told me to wait till 21 days before I call them.
 Ugh [Shirley]I filed my federal on Jan.
 30th and it was received on the 31st.
 I have called 3x and each person has told me something different.
 Two said there was an error on my return and they had not sent a letter, so it was something the IRS could correct.
 It has been the “21 days” they talk about, but nothing.
 I have received my state refund.
 How long is this going to take???
 [Lisa]

 I have the education form 8863 and I filed Jan 30 and been accepted, I understand that the form did not get released until Feb 14.
 How much longer and are they behind.
 I have bills to pay and a single mother?
 Getting frustrated and really impatient.
 [Rachelle]